Welcome to Episode 10 in the How to Sew A Skirt Sew-along series. The subject for today is: Sewing an Invisible Hem

 Or you could do a fancy hem finish with a hemming tape -from Stitch in my side.

 Or you could turn and hand stitch – from Megan Neilsen.

-I’m working on a left over piece of fabric from my skirt so that I can show you the process using a bright pink thread to make the stitches easier to see.
-If you haven’t done this type of hem before, then do practice before trying out on your skirt.
+I'm working on a leftover piece of fabric from my skirt so that I can show you the process using a bright pink thread to make the stitches easier to see.
+If you haven't done this type of hem before, then do practice before trying it out on your skirt.

 The preparation of the hemline is important for this type of seam.
 Once you have tried on your skirt and decided where you want the finished hemline to be, do measure this and mark it.

 - First measure up 1/4 inch all the way around your fabric and press the seam to the wrong side.

 - Then fold the fabric inside again until your skirt is the correct length.
 Measure how much you have turned and turn this same amount all the way around to get an even hemline.
 Using a sliding hem gauge will help.

 - Once everything is pressed, you have to fold your entire hemline back to the outside of the skirt, just leaving a small area of the first turn visible.
 This is where your stitching will go.

 - Select the invisible hem stitch from your sewing machine – consult your manual if you need to for how to set up the width of your stitch and adjust it if necessary.

 - If you have a Blind Hem Foot, great.
 If not, you may still be able to do this with a regular machine foot if you line up the fabric carefully and stitch slowly.